Menu

 When you are on the receiving end of a PIREP, you will likely be faced with a coded message of the same type of information when you make a PIREP.
 The FAA says in its Pilot’s Handbook of Aeronautical Knowledge (PHAK) that PIREPs are easily decoded.
 But if you haven’t looked at one recently or haven’t practiced, it can still be a challenge.

-Below are the main parts of a PIREP:
+Don’t know how to read a PIREP?
+Below are the main parts of it:

 • UA/UUA: Routine or Urgent.